andrewchambers/suptree/README.md

 An OS process supervisor tree loosely modeled on erlang.

 The purpose is grouping collections of processes so they can be effectively started, stopped and logged as one.
-This is useful for development of multiple interacting services and also other situations like multi purpose containers.
+This is useful for development of multiple interacting services and also other situations like multi process containers.

 Example config: